champion19007/LD25-25/README.md

 # Colorful

-Colorful is a simple 2D side-shooter game, originally created in 48 hours for the [Ludum Dare](https://ldjam.com) event, 25th edition (December 2012).
+Colorful is a simple 2D side-shooter game, originally created in 48 hours.

 This is the "post-compo" version of the game - it has received numerous enhancements and bug fixes.